-Apple’s iOS 14, which was announced by Apple in June 2020 and is scheduled for official release later this year, will require that all apps receive user consent in order to access an iPhone’s unique advertising identifier (Identifier for Advertisers, or “IDFA”) or use the IDFA to automatically track users.
+Apple’s iOS 14, which was announced by Apple in June 2020 and is scheduled for official release later this year, will require that all apps receive affirmative (i.e., opt-in) user consent to (1) access an iPhone’s unique advertising identifier (Identifier for Advertisers, or “IDFA”) or (2) to “track” users.

-Apple defines tracking as “the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
+Apple defines “tracking” as “the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.”
+“Tracking” is also defined to include the “sharing [of] user or device data with data brokers.”
+Under this broad definition of “tracking,” an app would need to obtain opt-in consent to use any identifier (e.g., name, email address) to “track” users.
+The ATT Framework is not limited to an app’s collection and use of the IDFA for tracking purposes.

 - displaying targeted ads in an app based on user data collected from apps and websites owned by other companies;